 I love this video clip from The Empire Strikes Back.
 It’s rightly famous for the classic line: Do…or Do Not…There is no Try.
-But awesome as that is, my favourite line from the clip is actually:
+But great as that line is, my favourite quote from the clip is actually:

 You must unlearn what you have learned.

-Whilst we are in the Prison Camp we pick up ideas from The Commandant, The Guards and the other Inmates all the time.
-The trouble is that much of it is rubbish: a mixture of half truths, propaganda and Chinese whispers.
-Some of it is designed to persuade us to part with our hard earned money, some of it is just random noise.
+In the Prison Camp we pick up ideas from other people all the time.
+The trouble is that many of these ideas are rubbish: half truths, propaganda and Chinese whispers.
+Some of it is deliberately designed to persuade us to spend hard-earned money, some of it is just random noise.

-The problem comes when we act on assumptions and facts that aren’t true.
+The problem comes when we act on assumptions that aren’t true.
 Garbage in, garbage out.

 As someone brainy once said: It ain’t what you don’t know that gets you into trouble.
 It’s what you know for sure that just ain’t so.

-So lets take a closer look at some of those things we think that we know that just ain’t so.
+So lets take a closer look at some things that just ain’t so.

 1. You don’t always get what you pay for

 Marketers, advertisers and economists have lead us to believe that we get what we pay for.
 But this is a half truth.

 The full truth is that price is what you pay, value is what you get.
 But when we don’t know the value of something, we often use price as a guide.
-So marketers use pricing and spec variations to create a consumer hierarchy (bronze, silver, gold etc) that we will compliantly slot ourselves into, based on our self image and desire to signal status.
+So marketers use pricing and product features to create a consumer hierarchy (bronze, silver, gold etc) that we will slot ourselves into, based on our self image and desire to signal status.

-Fuck that game.
 Take cars as an example.
 I realised that when I chose between a Skoda or an Audi I was getting essentially the same car.
-This introduces the radical notion that we can choose how much we pay for most things.
+This introduces the radical idea that we choose how much we pay for most things.

 Remember that when investing in funds, you get what you don’t pay for.
-Fees saved stay in your compounding machine, where your money continues to grows like the proverbial snowball rolling downhill.
+Fees saved compound so more of your money continues to grow like the proverbial snowball rolling downhill.

 2. Spending does not equal happiness